aaront999/Phishing-Email-Campaign-Investigations/Fake Job Listing$.md

 ![3 2](https://github.com/user-attachments/assets/1a27e014-a8ea-4324-8538-c0fd2f05d0f3)
 #

 4. I cross-referenced the address Mr. Kiran claimed for the business.
-It turns out that the address is actually an office building that hosts virtual office suites, which are commonly used by legitimate businesses.
+It turns out that the address is actually an office building that hosts virtual office suites, which can be commonly used by legitimate businesses.
 However, the suite in question is still listed as available for rent, raising doubts about the legitimacy of the business.

 ![4 1](https://github.com/user-attachments/assets/f47e7e6d-4c2d-4085-8eca-3ccaebad37df)
 #